 - Place all your ingredients except the butter & cumin in a large pot.

-- Bring to a boil over high heat then reduce the heat to medium/low & let simmer semi – covered* for about 30-40 minutes until all the vegetables are soft.
+- Bring to a boil over high heat then reduce the heat to medium/low & let simmer – not fully covered – for about 30-40 minutes or until the carrots become very fork tender.

 - Turn off the heat; with an immersion blender or in a regular blender, blend the soup until smooth.